THE EXHIBITION

 Around the exhibition

-In keeping with its commitment to bringing culture closer to the widest possible audience, Art Explora offers a comprehensive program of mediation and audience engagement at Hangar Y.
+In keeping with its commitment to bringing culture closer to the widest possible audience, Art Explora is offering a programme complete range of mediation and audience engagement services at Hangar Y.

 A unique audio mediation tour with 12 audio capsules